MikeRubio/BotForge/README.md

 **API connection failed:**

 - Check your network connection
-- Verify the `apiUrl` if using a custom endpoint
 - The widget will work in offline mode with fallback responses

 **Styling conflicts:**